Local behaviour of sequences of three-dimensional generalised monopoles

-In particular, $u$ is a section of a fiber bundle and the fiber is not necessary to be vector space.
+In particular, $u$ is a section of a fiber bundle and the fiber is not necessarily a vector space.
+Many well--known equations in gauge theory are just special cases of the generalised Seiberg--Witten equations.
+(See Section 5.2 of \cite{MC1}.)

-By suitable choice of $G$ and $M$, the GSW recovers various known equations in gauge theory.(Cf. Section 5.2 of \cite{MC1}) In the cases that $M$ are $\mathbb{H}$ modules, based on Taubes' method in \cite{T1}, several compactness results are established by many authors, eg. \cite{HW}, \cite{WZ}, \cite{T2}, etc. For the general cases, other aspects of GSW have been studied by many mathematicians as well, eg. \cite{AH}, \cite{BT}, \cite{VT}, etc.
+Compactness property is one of the central problems when we study the moduli space of non--linear equations.
+In the case that the target manifold is an $\mathbb{H}$--module, many compactness results have been achieved by many authors, e.g. \cite{T2}, \cite{HW}, and \cite{WZ}.
+Their methods are based on Taubes's techniques in \cite{T1}.
+For the general cases, the generalised Seiberg--Witten equations are highly non--linear.
+Other aspects of the generalised Seiberg--Witten equations have been studied by many mathematicians as well, eg. \cite{AH}, \cite{BT}, \cite{VT}, etc.

-The purpose of this note is to generalise several known results for Seiberg Witten equations to GSW.
-The main results include the following three parts:

-Firstly, we establish the Kuranishi charts for the moduli space of GSW.
-The proof of this part is essentially the same as the classical case.

-Secondly, we study the Riemannian geometry near the smooth points of the moduli space.
-Near the smooth points, the moduli space admits a natural metric which is defined by $L^2$ norm.
-In addition, there is a torsion-free connection compatible with this metric.
-We give a description of the sectional curvature, which is a generalisation of the results in \cite{CB}.